Getting Around Santa Rosa

 Tours and Private Transport

 Perhaps you prefer to let someone else handle the details and driving.
-For short trips, you can use a ride sharing service or check our listings for Santa Rosa taxis (and many taxi companies also offer longer rides, local tours, and other services).
+For short trips, you can use a ride sharing service or check our listings for taxis (and many taxi companies also offer longer rides, local tours, and other services).

 And if you want to go wine tasting, strolling under the redwoods, exploring small towns, or just taking in the incredible coastal views, a Sonoma County tour company can provide just what you need.